14 Practical Tips for your Year-End Performance Review

 Whether you are a manager or an employee, utilizing these strategies will help turn your year-end performance review into a constructive experience.
 We all want to be engaged where we work and work with others who are engaged as well.
 Both employees and managers are responsible for making this happen.

 What type of experiences have you had with year-end reviews?
-If you have any other tips we would love to hear from you in the comments below!
+If you have any other tips we would love to hear from you!